pawamoy/copier-uv/docs/work.md

     - `host="127.0.0.1"`: The host to serve the docs from.
     - `port=8000`: The port to serve the docs on.
 - `format`: Run formatting tools on the code.
+- `publish`: Publish source and wheel distributions to PyPI.
 - `release`: Release a new Python package.
   See [the Releases section](#releases).
   Arguments: